-The pathophysiology of acne, which has been summarised elsewhere (16, 37, 38) centres on the effects of C. acnes on the pilosebaceous unit (PSU), as depicted in Figure 1.
-The name "pilosebaceous" derives from the Latin plius for hair, and sebum for grease (39).
-The PSU consists of a hair follicle and sebaceous gland as the minimal unit, along with the arrector pili muscle.
-The sebaceous gland provides a lipid-rich environment in which C. acnes can thrive given it is an anaerobic bacterium that can degrade triglycerides in sebum to release free fatty acids that support bacterial adherence, as reviewed (40).
-Sebum production can be triggered through pathways associated with the dihydrotestosterone (DHT) receptor, histamine receptor, neuromodulator receptor, leptin receptor, insulin-like growth factor receptor and peroxisome proliferator-activated receptors (37).
-The DHT agonists testosterone, dihydrotestosterone and dehydroepiandrosterone sulphate are particularly important drivers of sebum production during puberty.
-No correlation between androgen levels and acne severity has been established, however, and the constituents of sebum, not just the quantity, appear to play a role in acne pathogenesis (41).
-Androgens boost proliferation of hair follicle keratinocytes and sebocytes within the PSU, which manifests as increased facial grease production in early puberty (42).
-These androgens also enhance proliferation of ductal lining cells in the hair follicle lumen and accumulate to form a plug through mechanisms thought to involve C. acnes biofilms (43).
-In the meantime, sebum production and hair growth continue within the PSU, the anoxic conditions and abundance of fatty acids creating ideal conditions for C. acnes to flourish.
-Eventually, the plugged PSU bursts, stimulating an immunological response that ultimately generates an erythematous pustule (16).
+terial adherence, as reviewed.40 Sebum production can be triggered through pathways associated with the dihydrotestosterone (DHT) receptor, histamine receptor, neuromodulator receptor, leptin receptor, insulin-like growth factor receptor, and peroxisome proliferator-activated receptors.37 The DHT agonists testosterone, dihydrotestosterone, and dehydroepiandrosterone sulfate are particularly important drivers of sebum production during puberty.
+No correlation between androgen levels and acne severity has been established, however, and the constituents of sebum, not just the quantity, appear to play a role in acne pathogenesis.41 Androgens boost the proliferation of hair follicle keratinocytes and sebocytes within the PSU, which manifests as increased facial grease production in early puberty.42 These androgens also enhance the proliferation of ductal lining cells in the hair follicle lumen and accumulate to form a plug through mechanisms thought to involve C. acnes biofilms.43 In the meantime, sebum production and hair growth continue within the PSU, the anoxic conditions and abundance of fatty acids creating ideal conditions for C. acnes to flourish.
+Eventually, the plugged PSU bursts, stimulating an immunological response that ultimately generates an erythematous pustule.16

-Biofilm formation by C. acnes
+Biofilm formation by Cutibacterium acnes

-The biofilm-forming ability of C. acnes and its impact on the pathogenesis of human disease has been reviewed recently by Coenye and colleagues (44).
-While considerable evidence is available for C. acnes biofilm growth and establishment of infection on abiotic surfaces such as prosthetics and implants, the occurrence and role of C. acnes biofilms in acne is less well established.
-However, this is not necessarily indicative of a correlation between C. acnes biofilm formation and anatomical site - while a slightly greater biomass and biofilm thickness has been noted to result from C. acnes isolates obtained from deep tissue/implant infections compared to those sourced from skin, biofilm formation in fact appears to correlate more closely with C. acnes phylotype rather than site of isolation (45).
+The biofilm-forming ability of C. acnes and its impact on the pathogenesis of human disease has been reviewed recently by Coenye et al.44 While considerable evidence is available for C. acnes biofilm growth and establishment of infection on abiotic surfaces such as prosthetics and implants, the occurrence and role of C. acnes biofilms in acne is less well established.
+However, this is not necessarily indicative of a correlation between C. acnes biofilm formation and anatomical site - while a slightly greater biomass and biofilm thickness has been noted to result from C. acnes isolates obtained from deep tissue/implant infections compared to those sourced from skin, biofilm formation in fact appears to correlate more closely with C. acnes phylotype rather than site of isolation.45

-Early studies demonstrated the ability of C. acnes isolates to grow as biofilms in vitro (46), and proposed that the sticky biofilm matrix components secreted into sebum may drive adhesion and accumulation of keratinocytes within the hair follicle and subsequent acne plug formation (43).
-In vitro-cultured C. acnes biofilms were also noted to produce larger amounts of virulence factors such as lipases and the quorum sensing molecule autoinducer-2 relative to planktonic cells, and demonstrated greater resistance to anti-infective agents than cells in suspension (46).
+Early studies demonstrated the ability of C. acnes isolates to grow as biofilms in vitro,46 and proposed that the sticky biofilm matrix components secreted into sebum may drive adhesion and accumulation of keratinocytes within the hair follicle and subsequent acne plug formation.43 In vitro-cultured C. acnes biofilms were also noted to produce larger amounts of virulence factors such as lipases and the quorum sensing molecule autoinducer-2 relative to planktonic cells, and demonstrated greater resistance to anti-infective agents than cells in suspension.46 In support of in vitro observations, C. acnes biofilms have been identified in biop-